 You can make reservations to climb the lighthouse, but we’ll save that for next time!

 On the drive back, you’ll drive by Low Country Cider & Superior Coffee.
-It’s a cute spot, so you may wonder if you should stop, take it from me, definitely stop!
-I was in need of an afternoon pick me up.
+It’s a cute spot, so you may wonder if you should stop; take it from me, definitely stop!
+I needed an afternoon pick me up.
 When I’m traveling, I crave 3x the amount of coffee and sweet treats than when I’m home.
 Plus, I love trying things while traveling, so I don’t mind the extra cravings.

 The little store was adorable.
 Along with the coffee shop, they had so many gifts, baked goods, and cute tables to sit at.
 Their baked goods case was filled with anything you could dream of.

 I ordered an almond milk cappuccino, and Kyle had a turkey croissant sandwich with potato salad.
 I certainly helped him eat the potato salad (my fave), and we picked up a blueberry muffin for later in the evening.

 Oh, boy, did that hit the spot, and it was enough to keep us satisfied until our pizza picnic.